mautic/mautic-community-handbook/docs/community_structure/governance_model.rst

 The Project Lead elects members into any other group, oversees project vision and direction, and makes decisions on proposed changes.
 The Project Lead listens to the counsel of trusted advisors and individuals respected for their contributions to Mautic.
 Acquia appoints the Project Lead.

-The full responsibilities and expectations of the Project Lead are detailed in the :doc:`Project Lead Definition`.
+Read about the full responsibilities and expectations of the Project Lead in the :doc:`Project Lead Definition`.

 .. vale off